arkadiuszpasek/timer-native/README.md

 # Privacy policy

-This application in its current state does not collect and send any data about you or your device.
+This application does not collect and send any data about you or your device.

 ## This is the version of Swift Timer made using react-native